Module 0 – getting started

 Labs start in week 2.
 You can attend either of the sessions on Wednesdays 9:00-10:50 and 16:10-18:00 which will both be in AT_4.02, the PPLS Computer Lab, Appleton Tower.

 The labs are self-paced: you should go through the lab materials and ask for help from the tutors as you need it.
 We’d also encourage you to work through the materials with your classmates.
 Generally, you should try to watch all the videos and complete the essential readings before attempting the lab exercises, but even if you can’t do this you should still come to your lab session.
-You can think of it as some time you can devote to this course where help will be around.
+You can think of it as designated time you can devote to this course where help will be around.

 The phonetics and signals labs really aren’t about coding (though the signals labs will involve some code for you to run and play with), but rather to get you to think through the concepts introduced in the lecture videos.
 For notebooks that have python code included, you don’t need to understand all the workings of the code and you definitely won’t need to reproduce it.
 However, we do want you to get some exposure to how these abstract concepts get translated into concrete programming (and do something a bit interactive with the computer and each other!).

-Discussion forums
+Discussion forums on speech.zone

 Accounts on speech.zone: enrolled students will be given an account here on speech.zone, which allows you to access all forums and to post on the forums.
 It is therefore essential to be formally enrolled for this course as soon as possible because you won’t appear on the student list until you are, and so we cannot create a speech.zone account for you.
 If you encounter delays in enrollment, email the course organizer (contact details in the DRPS entry for the course).